1 - Mapper

 In the above example, the MySpecificationResolver is constructed with the SpecCodec provided by the SpecMapper.
 This allows you to access and utilize the SpecMapper functionality within your custom resolver.

-Customize SkippingStrategy
+SkippingStrategy

 @Configuration